ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * 'cred_fmt' takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.
 To align with {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format of authentication credential that provides the public key as well as a comprehensive set of information related to the public key algorithm, including, e.g., the elliptic curve used.
 The same considerations provided above on acceptable formats currently available for the 'cred_fmt' element of 'sign_info' apply.

-  The Group Manager omits the 'ecdh_info' parameter in the Token Transfer Response even if 'ecdh_info' is included in the Token Transfer Request, in case all the OSCORE groups that the Client is authorized to join are signature-only groups.
+  The Group Manager omits the 'ecdh_info' parameter in the Token Transfer Response even if 'ecdh_info' is included in the Token Transfer Request, in the case that all the OSCORE groups that the Client is authorized to join are signature-only groups.

 * If the 'kdc_dh_creds' parameter is present in the Token Transfer Response, the following applies for each element 'kdc_dh_creds_entry'.